rudidude86/gura-lang.github.io/documents/Syntax.md

         `12345

-  It owns an Value expression with a number value.
+  It owns an Value expression with a number value as its child.

 ### {{ page.chapter }}.2.4.
 Binary Expression